 In accordance with normal commercial practice, the academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy business.
-The insurance provides cover up to £5,000,000 on any one claim and the cost for the year ended 31 August 2020 was £1,000 (2019 - £1,000).
-The cost of this insurance is included in the total insurance cost.
+The insurance provides cover up to £5,000,000 on any one claim and the cost of this insurance is included in the total insurance cost.